 - a.
-Laptop devices can facilitate and open the door to more flexible working arrangement, including work from home options, an increasingly important factor in employee satisfaction and well-being: a May 2022 Randstad Employer Brand Research study, showed that 60% of Hong Kong employees voted "work-life balance" as the most important employee value proposition.
-More specifically, according to a May 2020 study by Lingnan University, 80% of Hong Kong workers prefer to maintain 1-2 days work from home.4 - b.
-Examples of organisations experimenting with such flexible working arrangements include New World Development's 4.5 day work week and WFH day pilot.5
+Laptop devices can facilitate and open the door to more flexible working arrangements based on managers' discretion, including work from home options, which is an increasingly important factor in employee satisfaction and well-being: a May 2022 Randstad Employer Brand Research study, showed that 60% of Hong Kong employees voted "work-life balance" as the most important employee value proposition.
+More specifically, according to a May 2020 study by Lingnan University, 80% of Hong Kong workers prefer to maintain 1-2 days work from home. - b.
+Examples of organisations experimenting with such flexible working arrangements include New World Development's 4.5 day work week and WFH day pilot.